 Join thousands of international professionals and business owners to get weekly insights on health, wealth and happiness.

-RP: Finally, what’s the one piece of advice that Tim Richards would give to investors to managing their behaviour?
+Robin Powell: Finally, what’s the one piece of advice that Tim Richards would give to investors to manage their behaviour?

-TR: The best thing you can do, with any investment fund is, don’t look at the value of it.
+Tim Richards: The best thing you can do, with any investment fund, is, don’t look at the value of it.
 Don’t.
 Essentially anybody who looks at what they're doing more than once a year is probably looking at their funds too often.

-RP: That was Tim Richards.
+Robin Powell: That was Tim Richards.
 If you found his tips helpful, you might want to follow his blog.
-It’s called The Psy-Fi Blog and you can find it at www.psyfi-tec.com.
+It’s called The Psy-Fi Blog and you can find it at www.psyfitec.com.
 That’s psyfitec.com.

 We welcome the opportunity to learn more about your circumstances and share how AES adds value to our client's lives.
 If you don't see a time that works, please reach out to us at email@example.com